Improvement Practitioner Level 4 Apprenticeship

 Improvement Practitioner Apprentices will learn the following core knowledge and skills throughout their training:

 Our COVID friendly delivery model means apprentices can complete their training anywhere; from the office, training room or even from home.
-Mandatory training sessions are completed virtually on a near-weekly basis using secure web-based software.
+We complete mandatory training sessions virtually almost every week using secure web-based software

 Apprentices will attend their morning tutorials before completing guided study for the rest of that day.